 You can still eat a very healthy, liver-friendly diet with animal products included (lean meat is actually safe to eat every now and then, such as eggs and even dairy) and if you stick to the diet and make the recommended lifestyle changes, you will surely reverse your condition.

 A diet like my recommended Mediterranean one for reversing fatty liver will see you eat very little meat and animal products anyway.
-And it is the diet that helped me reverse my fatty liver.
+And it is the diet that helped me reverse my condition.

 BUT if you are already a vegan or you truly believe in the vegan lifestyle, you can definitely reverse your fatty liver by eating clean and healthy vegan foods.